AJL002/PizzaPlace/README.md

 # PizzaPlace
 My final project for Introduction to Computer Science II created in NetBeans with Java and Swing.
+-Check the Photos folder for screenshots of the program.

 A POS system used for pizza places.